Mica: Early history

 Human use of mica dates back to prehistoric times.
 Mica was known to ancient Indian, Egyptian, Greek, Roman, and Chinese civilizations, as well as the Aztec civilization of the New World.

 The earliest use of mica has been found in cave paintings created during the Upper Paleolithic period (40,000 BC to 10,000 BC).
 The first hues were red (iron oxide, hematite, or red ochre) and black (manganese dioxide, pyrolusite), though black from juniper or pine carbons has also been discovered.
 White from kaolin or mica was used occasionally.

 A few kilometers northeast of Mexico City stands the ancient site of Teotihuacan.
-Mica was found in the noble palace complex "Viking Group" during an excavation led by Pedro Armillas between 1942 to 1944.
+Mica was found in the noble palace complex "Viking Group" during an excavation led by Pedro Armillas between 1942 and 1944.
 Later, a second deposit was located in the Xalla Complex, another palatial structure east of Street of the Dead.
-There is a claim mica was found within the Pyramid of the sun, which originates from Peter Tompkins in his book Mysteries of the Mexican Pyramids.
-But it is not yet proven.
+There is a claim mica was found within the Pyramid of the Sun, which originates from Peter Tompkins in his book Mysteries of the Mexican Pyramids, but this is not yet proven.

 Natural mica was and still is used by the Taos and Picuris Pueblos Indians in north-central New Mexico to make pottery.
-The pottery is made from weathered Precambrian mica schist, and has flecks of mica throughout the vessels.
-Tewa Pueblo pottery is made by coating the clay with mica to provide a dense, glittery micaceous finish over the entire object.
+The pottery is made from weathered Precambrian mica schist and has flecks of mica throughout the vessels.
+Tewa Pueblo Pottery is made by coating the clay with mica to provide a dense, glittery micaceous finish over the entire object.

 Mica flakes (called abrak in Urdu and written as ابرک) are also used in Pakistan to embellish women's summer clothes, especially dupattas (long light-weight scarves, often colorful and matching the dress).
 Thin mica flakes are added to a hot starch water solution, and the dupatta is dipped in this water mixture for 3–5 minutes.
 Then it is hung to air dry.